christytan/OCI-GoldenGate/ConfigureVPN.md

 Launch SQL Developer and connect using the downloaded credentials wallet as shown below

+**Note: Your SQL Developer version needs to be 18.3 or higher to connect to a cloud database using a wallet**

 ![](./images/1200/atpd_conn.png)

 Follow detailed instructions on downloading your database credentials wallet refer to [Lab 4](ProvisionADB.md)